shounakch/shounakch.github.io/research.md

 (2) bypassing existing computational bottlenecks, and

-(3) demonstrating provable theoretical guarantees.
+(3) obtaining provable theoretical guarantees.

 I am also interested in large-scale observational data driven inference in the context of public health.